 SEFS has a strong scholarship program made available by the generous donations of alumni and friends.
 Scholarships are awarded on the basis of academic merit and need, and the SEFS Scholarship Application Form is available online.
-The application deadline is April 1st for the following academic year, and the program is open to incoming as well as current ESRM undergraduates and SEFS graduate students.
+The application deadline is April 1st (extended to April 30th for Spring 2019) for the following academic year.
 BSE students should apply directly to WPPF.
 Awards are made for up to $10,000 per year.
 Other sources of financial aid include:

 - The Charles L. Pack Essay Competition provides a $500